+2020 2019

+Government grants \$ 16,391 \$ 15,538

-Government grants Contributions from foundations \$ 15,538 62,500 Total financial assets \$ 78,038
+Contributions from foundations 62,500

+Total conditional contributions \$ 16,391 \$ 78,038

 Donated Services and In-Kind Contributions - Donated marketable securities, property and other noncash donations are recorded as contributions at their estimated fair values at the date of donation.
 Contributed services are recognized as contributions if the services create or enhance non-financial assets or require specialized skills, are performed by individuals with those skills, and would otherwise be purchased by the Organization if not contributed.
-There were no such donated services received for the year ended December 31, 2019.
+There were no such donated services received for the years ended December 31, 2020 and 2019.
 In-kind contributions are recognized as contribution revenue, and as an expense in the statement of activities as follows:

-Catering for annual meeting \$ 1,125

-Facilities rental for annual meeting 750
+Catering for annual meeting Facilities rental for annual meeting \$ - \$ 1,125 750 \$ - \$ 1,875

-Total financial assets \$ 1,875